-Most of all, I’m interested in why we follow momfluencers, what momfluencers are trying to sell us, and why the answers to these questions can reveal the grim reality of mothering in America, a country that claims to revere mothers while simultaneously denying them respect or remuneration for their labor.
-I want to understand why our culture idealizes motherhood (online and off) but fails again and again to give moms what they need to thrive (like universal preschool, paid family leave, subsidized childcare).
+While politics with a capital P is not my beat, every single piece of cultural analysis you’ll find here is political because every single piece of culture is political.
+And when I write about motherhood, I’m necessarily writing about politics because I live in a country that claims to revere mothers while simultaneously chipping away at their rights and denying them respect or remuneration for their labor.
+I want to understand why our culture idealizes motherhood (online and off) but fails again and again to give moms what they need to thrive (like universal preschool, paid family leave, subsidized childcare, and bodily autonomy).

-I also wrote a book about momfluencers, MOMFLUENCED: Inside the Maddening, Picture-perfect World of Mommy Influencer Culture (which you can read excerpts of here, here, and here), so sometimes I share interviews with momfluencer experts, sometimes I share behind-the-scenes publishing anecdotes, and sometimes I provide media round-ups of the books, podcasts, and movies I’ve discovered in my research.
+I wrote a book about the many layers of momfluencer culture, MOMFLUENCED: Inside the Maddening, Picture-perfect World of Mommy Influencer Culture (which you can read excerpts of here, here, and here).

-I write about motherhood and feminism, and my work has been featured in outlets such as the New York Times, Washington Post, Glamour, Refinery29and elsewhere.
-I’m a frequent contributor to InStyle, where I recently wrote about the misogyny inherent in terms like “mommy brain,” and Romper, where I recently wrote about performing motherhood online.
-For Harper’s Bazaar, I wrote a piece about the cultishness of wellness momfluencers, and another about my own love/hate relationship with momfluencers.
-Momfluenced has been written about in Glamour, Elle, Salon, Romper, and elsewhere.
+For most of my career, I’ve written about motherhood and feminism and my work has been featured in outlets such as the New York Times, Washington Post, Glamour, Refinery29and elsewhere.
+For Harper’s Bazaar, I wrote a piece about the cultishness of wellness momfluencers, and another about my own love/hate relationship with momfluencers

 I live in New Hampshire with my family, where I listen to podcasts obsessively while knitting.
-Feel free to check out my website to find more of my work, follow me on Instagram, where I like to rant about the ads.
+Feel free to check out my website to find more of my work and follow me on Instagram, which I tend to avoid because Meta!
+Occasionally I like to rant about the ads.

 A post shared by Sara Petersen (@slouisepetersen)